tzeYangX/Saliency-Detection-A-Spectral-Residual-Approach/README.md

 # Saliency-Detection-A-Spectral-Residual-Approach

-Implemention of <Saliency Detection: A Spectral Residual Approach>
+Implemention of "Saliency Detection: A Spectral Residual Approach"

 using C++ and opencv3.4.5